afistoli/46120-PiWE/week08_final_project_intro/wind_resource_assessment/README.md

 ### Project Context
 This project challenges students to automate key WRA tasks using ERA5 data, bridging the gap between reanalysis datasets and wind energy applications.
-By developing a Python library, students will replicate industry-standard workflows(e.g., Weibull fitting, AEP calculation) while addressing the unique challenges of reanalysis data, such as spatial averaging and vertical extrapolation.
+By developing a Python package, students will replicate industry-standard workflows(e.g., Weibull fitting, AEP calculation) while addressing the unique challenges of reanalysis data, such as spatial averaging and vertical extrapolation.
 The results will highlight how ERA5 can supplement — or in some